shikai-zhou/ip/docs/README.md

 ## Features

 ### Add task
-Add a task into the list
+Let us add a task into our reminder list.
+There are three types of tasks:
+1. Todo
+2. Deadline
+3. Event

+Todo is a simple reminder while deadline and event can help you keep track of the time.

+By default a new task added is uncompleted and is marked by `[N]`

 ### Delete task
-remove a task from the list
+Remove a task from our reminder list.

 ### Mark Done
-mark a task as completed
+Mark a task in our list as completed.
+A completed task is marked as `[Y]`

 ### Find
-Find a regular expression int the task list.
+Find a regular expression in the task list.

+### Date
+Allows the user to enter a date and parses it into a LocalDate.

-### Time
+### Help
-Stores the user entered date as Java LocalDate
+Display help options.
 ## Usage

 ### `todo` - Add a new todo task into our list

-Describe action and its outcome.
+Add a simple todo task into our list.

 Example of usage: